 Rendsburg is not that big, yet, a stroll through the center is quite enjoyable.

-You’ll get to see lots of traditional North German architecture and if you still have capacities to relish more art, they have a lovely park with some interesting sculptures from different art epochs.
+You’ll get to see lots of traditional North German architecture and if you still have capacities to relish more art, there is the serene Hans Heinemann Park with 26 intriguing sculptures from different art epochs.

 On this map, you get an idea of how to get to the NordArt and also of what else to see in Rendsburg.
 Clicking on the slider symbol at the top left or the full-screen icon at the top right will display the whole map including the legend.